 - Four Out Of Five Proceedings Instigated By The Bank

-- As the majority of cases involved the bank instigating proceedings (79%) the customers perception of their problems at this stage were often clouded by simplistic reactions - i.e. "I'll have my day in court and my complaints will be properly aired" or "when they realise I am going to defend the action, they will pull out".
+- As the majority of cases involved the bank instigating proceedings (79%) the customers perception of their problems at this stage were often clouded by simplistic reactions - i.e. "I'll have my day in court and my complaints will be properly aired" or "when they realize I am going to defend the action, they will pull out".
 In reality nothing could be further from the truth.
 The banks all have their own 'in house' or retained specialist banking lawyers, with instructions to protect the banks position at any cost.
 Their knowledge of these type of actions will be considerable and they will invariably project a 'hard line' attitude, regardless of the facts.

 - Banks Spare No Cost On Legal Actions

 - When the bank issues proceeding they fight with everything available and no cost will be spared in the hope of achieving a swift result.
 Confronted with this approach the customer has little time to consider how, or indeed if, they can defend the action and it is because of the brash and intimidating approach of the bank that the customer frequently offers no defence at all.
 The alternative being to act as litigant in person or be represented by a solicitor generally not aware of the banks overall strategies.
-This gives the bank the perfect opportunity to literally 'rush' an action through court, leaving the customer traumatised and financially even worse off than before.
+This gives the bank the perfect opportunity to literally 'rush' an action through court, leaving the customer traumatized and financially even worse off than before.
 The costs of litigation is not a serious consideration for banks as invariably, in the majority of cases, costs will be met at a later date from the customer's property, or their assets.

 - Deliberate Delaying Tactics By UK Banks

 - The bank is only presented with a challenge, when the customer defends the proceedings and when faced with this situation, the bank adopts a totally different approach and the agenda changes drastically.
 The objective is then to delay.
 We have established that there is an intention to deliberately delay the progress of large numbers of cases by a variety of methods.
-In particular it is normal practise for the banks to repeatedly revert to the courts for extensions of time, which are invariably granted despite objections.
+In particular it is normal practice for the banks to repeatedly revert to the courts for extensions of time, which are invariably granted despite objections.
 Vital documents are frequently 'lost or destroyed', before the discovery stage and therefore not available to the customers lawyer, or indeed the court.
 It would appear that perjury is commonplace in affidavits from the banks - with statements being sworn on oath as true, when clearly they are misleading at best, but often not true.

 - Blatant Abuse Of The UK Legal System